human-internet/humanid-core/client/README.md

 ## REST APIs

 This web SDK is actually wrapping below REST API.
-It is also possible to directly call this API to implement HumanID web authentication:
+It is also possible to directly call this API to implement humanID web authentication:

 * [POST /web/users/login](https://humanid.herokuapp.com/#api-Web-Login) Login